srees1988/srees1988.github.io/_posts/2019-10-01-rserver-in-gcloud.md

 ![](/images/blogs/2.rserver_in_gcloud/rserver_9.JPG)

 That's it!
-We are good to start using R Studio Server on Google Cloud.
+We are good to use R Studio Server on Google Cloud.
 In order to open R studio Server on the browser, follow the URL syntax: *http://[External IP]:8787*.
 For example, if the External IP of the newly configured virtual machine instance is 35.185.161.49, then our R Studio Server URL would be: *http://35.199.10.210:8787/*

 ![](/images/blogs/2.rserver_in_gcloud/rserver_10.JPG)